VioletaPet/VioletaPet/README.md

 I am an aspiring Full Stack Developer with former experience in project management and office leading looking for work.
 I have recently graduated from the Le Wagon Bootcamp in which I have learned web development and worked on projects using Ruby on Rails, JavaScript and more.

 - 🌍 I am based in Germany and open to relocate
-- 📝 Currently working on a secret project
+- 📝 Currently learning testing with RSpec on Udemy
 - 🌐 Custom portfolio website in the making!
 - 🍫 Fun fact: I am obsessed with chocolate